The Light Doctor by Martin Moore-Ede MD PhD

 My favourite advice which provides a reminder that even I need to remove myself from my desk for a 15-20 minute stroll in the garden or a walk round the block to get my body moving.
 I look up to the sky and wish I could stay outside all day - we love being outside for a reason - it's so healthy and good for us.

-When this is the case, sleep during the night is most restorative, and mood, alertness and cognitive performance during the day are enhanced and the immune system's capabilit to ward off disease is strongest.
-No better reason to make a date to wake up early to greet the dawn and to take time to relax and gaze at a sunset glowing in the sky at the end of a busy day.
+When this is the case, sleep during the night is restorative, mood is improved, alertness and cognitive performance are enhanced, and the immune system's capability to ward off disease is strongest.
+There are no better reasons to wake up early to greet the dawn or to take time to relax and gaze at a sunset glowing in the sky at the end of a busy day.

 I hope you enjoy recalibrating your carcadian rhythm by any means possible to enjoy more vitality during the day and a good night's sleep.